CenturyLinkCloud/PublicKB/Servers/centurylink-cloud-guide-to-haproxy.md

  ```

 ### Testing
-The environment can be tested by disabling httpd (or the load balanced application) and haproxy using `systemctl stop httpd` and `systemctl stop haproxy`.
-From the demo below, there is minimal delay for the fail over to take place.
+The environment can be tested by disabling httpd (or the load balanced application) and haproxy.
+In this example, `systemctl stop httpd` and `systemctl stop haproxy` are used to perform testing.
+From the demo below, the screen on the left shows the output of a https request to the VIP.
+On the right, the commands are run to show the effect of the https requests.
+There is minimal delay for the fail over to take place.
 ![Demo failover](../images/haproxy/haproxy-demo-failover.gif)

 ### Troubleshooting
-- Most common issue is firewall ports are not configured properly, firewall can be disabled for testing purpose
+- The most common issue is firewall ports are not configured properly, firewall can be disabled for testing purpose

 - If the HAProxy load balabcers are on different VLANs, please make sure the firewall ports are configured between the two VLANs (for details, please see this [KB](../Network/connecting-data-center-networks-through-firewall-policies.md))